youknowme12/WishlistManagement/README.md

 password - dummy

-For hitting POST command with endpoind - '/api/wishlists'
+For hitting POST command with endpoint - '/api/wishlists'

 1. Get the csrf token by hitting this api - '/csrf-token'
 2. Add header - 'X-CSRF-TOKEN' and add the value of csrf token